Search for anything...

 Features

-• POWERFUL ELECTRIC SCOOTER - The Hover-1 Renegade Electric Scooter boasts a top speed of 18 MPH and sports an impressive 33 mile electric range.
-The powerful 900W brushless motor, with enough torque to easily get up inclines of up to 15 degrees.
-High traction 10" pneumatic tires offer a smooth and comfortable ride
+• POWERFUL ELECTRIC SCOOTER The Hover-1 Renegade electric scooter boasts a top speed of 18 MPH & a 33-mile range.
+The powerful 900W brushless motor handles inclines of up to 15 degrees.
+High-traction 10" pneumatic tires offer smooth & comfortable ride.

 • DUAL DRIVE MODE - Want More Power?
-The Renegade features Dual Drive Mode allowing you to increase your power and acceleration by using both motors at once.
+The Renegade powerful electric scooter features Dual Drive Mode allowing you to increase your power and acceleration by using both motors at once.
 Dual Drive is also great allowing you to ascend up steeper inclines.

-• CRUISE CONTROL - For a relaxing experience on longer commutes, the in-built cruise control helps maintain constant speed for a smooth, adventure-filed ride.
+• CRUISE CONTROL - For a relaxing experience on longer commutes, the in-built cruise control of this motorized scooters helps maintain constant speed for a smooth, adventure-filed ride.
 Pressing the throttle down two times quickly activates cruise control

-• WE TAKE SAFETY SERIOUSLY - The LED tail light ensures a safe ride during low-visibility conditions.
-Electric throttle allows you to have an effortless ride on all flat surfaces while the disk brake provides a safe halt, keeping the scooter stable
+• WE TAKE SAFETY SERIOUSLY This heavy duty electric scooter features an LED tail light for safe rides in low visibility, electric throttle allows an effortless ride on flat surfaces, and the disc brake provides a safe halt, keeping the scooter stable.

 Description